Doug Ladret: Career

 Ladret took to the ice after one of his brothers, Greg, started figure skating in 1965.
 He began his partnership with Christine Hough by 1984.
 The pair took silver at the St. Ivel International in 1985 and gold the following year.
 In the 1987–88 season, they won gold at the 1987 Skate Canada International and the 1988 Canadian Championships.
 They were selected to compete at the 1988 Winter Olympics and placed 8th in Calgary.

 Hough/Ladret received the bronze medal at the 1989 NHK Trophy, silver at the 1990 Nations Cup, and gold at the 1990 Skate Electric.
 Following their third consecutive national silver medal, they were sent to the 1992 Winter Olympics in Albertville, France, where they finished 9th.
 Concluding their ISU-eligible career, the two placed 9th at the 1992 World Championships.
+That final performance from their '92 Worlds was used as a model in training sessions for judging Program Components when the International Skating Union did a major overhaul of their judging system after the Salt Lake Olympic scandal of 2002.

-Hough/Ladret performed with Stars on Ice from 1992 to 1997.
-They also appeared as skaters in the movie The Cutting Edge.
+Post competitive career - Hough & Ladret were signed to perform with Stars on Ice from 1992 through 1997 touring across North America with World & Olympic Champions.
+They appeared as Russian skaters, Smilkov & Brushkin, in the 1992 movie The Cutting Edge.
+1997 Ladret was hired as the first Performance Director in Stars on Ice history.

-Ladret coaches in Scottsdale, Arizona with his wife, Lara.
-They have produced numerous international skaters including Douglas Razzano.
-Ladret has served as the Director of Figure Skating at the Ice Den in Scottsdale, Arizona.
-He has also worked as a power skating specialist for ice hockey teams in the Phoenix area.
-He is also a coach at the Monument Skating Academy in Colorado.
+1998 Ladret moved to Scottsdale, Arizona to coach at the Phoenix Coyotes practice facility with his wife, Lara.
+From 1999 through 2016 they produced numerous international skaters including International Champion Douglas Razzano. as well as the first pair team in ISU competition history to land a throw Quadruple jump, Tiffany Vise & Derek Trent.
+Ladret served as the Director of Figure Skating Development at the Ice Den in Scottsdale, Arizona and worked as a power skating specialist for ice hockey teams in the Phoenix area.
+2016 through 2020, Ladret coached at the Monument Skating Academy in Colorado.
+He continues to work with hockey players and teams as a consultant skating coach.